the0neWhoKnocks/boilerplate.react.spa/README.md

 yarn start
 ```

-Start up a Express server to test things like real-world server conditions or
+Start up an Express server to test things like real-world server conditions or
 server-side rendering.

 ```sh